fuelen/resp_app_elixir_server/README.md

 # Elixir Extension server for [RESP.app](https://resp.app/)

+## DEPRECATION NOTICE

+Resp.app doesn't exist anymore and Redist Insights doesn't support this type of extensions

+## About
 You may want to use it if you work with libraries like [nebulex_redis_adapter](https://github.com/cabol/nebulex_redis_adapter) or [redbird](https://github.com/thoughtbot/redbird)